Dr. Ann Dillon Farrelly

 After receiving her B.A. in English and theatre and an M.A. in English from the University of Dayton, Farrelly received her Ph.D. in theatre at The Ohio State University, with emphases in history, literature, criticism, and directing.
 While at OSU, Farrelly studied with Dr. Tom Postlewait, Dr. Lesley Ferris, Dr. Alan Woods, Dr. Stratos Constantinidis, Dr. Joy Reilly, and Sue Ott Rowlands.
 Her area of specialization is Irish drama, particularly the works of Irish playwright Martin McDonagh (upon whom she wrote her dissertation "It depends on the fella.
 And the cat.": Negotiating Humanness through the Myth of Irish Identity in the plays of Martin McDonagh).
 Her other research interests include African-American theatre, memory plays, and the American musical.
 In addition, Farrelly has worked to develop strategies for integrating technology into the theatre classroom and has co-authored several online teaching tools for theatre textbooks, such as Theatrical Design and Production: An Introduction to Scene Design and Construction, Lighting, Sound, Costume, and Makeup (fifth ed.) by J. Michael Gillette and The Theater Experience (ninth ed.) by Edwin Wilson.
 While at OSU, she also co-authored a chapter of Introducing Theatre (eighth ed.) by Joy H. Reilly and M. Scott Phillips entitled "Innovations in Technology."

-Her directing credits include Godspell and Pippin (University of Dayton), Private Words: The Hiding of Anne Frank's Diary (Ohio State), Savage/Love, Fiddler on the Roof, All in the Timing, Another Opening, Another Show, Glengarry Glen Ross, A Midsummer Night's Dream, Thoroughly Modern Millie, Dead Man's Cell Phone, Someone Who'll Watch Over Me, The Importance of Being Earnest, Into the Woods, Betrayal, Rosencrantz and Guildenstern are Dead, God of Carnage, Guys and Dolls, The Normal Heart, 'night Mother, The Pillowman, and Company (UW-Platteville), and A Year With Frog and Toad, The 25th Annual Putnam County Spelling Bee, Fiddler on the Roof, and next to normal (Heartland Festival).
-She will be directing The Last Five Years and Mary Poppins for the 2015 Heartland Festival.
+Her directing credits include Godspell and Pippin (University of Dayton), Private Words: The Hiding of Anne Frank's Diary (Ohio State), Savage/Love, Fiddler on the Roof, All in the Timing, Another Opening, Another Show, Glengarry Glen Ross, A Midsummer Night's Dream, Thoroughly Modern Millie, Dead Man's Cell Phone, Someone Who'll Watch Over Me, The Importance of Being Earnest, Into the Woods, Betrayal, Rosencrantz and Guildenstern are Dead, God of Carnage, Guys and Dolls, The Normal Heart, 'night Mother, The Pillowman, Company, Marat/Sade and Eurydice (UW-Platteville), and A Year With Frog and Toad, The 25th Annual Putnam County Spelling Bee, Fiddler on the Roof, next to normal, The Last Five Years and Mary Poppins (Heartland Festival).
 Farrelly also serves as the Artistic Director of UW-Platteville's Heartland Festival.

 Farrelly is active in the American Conference for Irish Studies (ACIS) and the Association for Theatre in Higher Education (ATHE).
 Throughout her career, she has worked in all areas of theatre (acting, directing, design), but her primary focus is as a teacher, director, and scholar.